evangrinalds/evanpersonalbiz/README.md

 - 📈 Data Science Student at Lambda School - Graduation: June 2021
 - 🌱 Intern at Family Promise
+- ✌️ I’m currently working on a project for Human Rights First
 - ⚡ Fun fact: Enjoy surfing and everything outdoors!
 - 📫 How to reach me: evanpersonalbiz@gmail.com